 Markham is not one place

-Drive from Unionville Main Street to the Highway 7 condo corridor and you cover 200 years of architecture in 15 minutes.
+Drive from Unionville Main Street to the Highway 7 condo corridor and you pass through 175 years of architecture in 15 minutes.
 Markham's housing range is unusual for the GTA: heritage 1850s commercial-residential buildings, mid-century detached homes, 1990s suburban subdivisions, brand-new condo towers, and modern infill townhouse developments.
 What works for blinds in one of these contexts is wrong for the next.

 Markham by neighbourhood